geosim/QAD/help/help_en/qad.rst

 QAD supports all types of vector layers of QGIS with a distinction regarding the point layer.
 In fact, QAD manage layers of QGIS distinguishing between symbols layers and text layers.
-The first display symbols while the second display texts.
+The first displays symbols while the second displays texts.

 The text layer is a layer that displays labels only.
 It is a QGIS point layer with the following characteristics: